Homemade Dark Brown Sugar

 Learn how to make homemade dark brown sugar with 2 simple ingredients.
 Never buy brown sugar again, and always have fresh, soft dark brown sugar for baking!

-homemade dark brown sugar
+• Flavor Profile: rich, dark brown sugar

 What is the difference between light and dark brown sugar?

 But what does that mean for your baked goods?
 Well, if a recipe calls for dark brown sugar (or for light) that flavor is going into the entire recipe.
-Dark brown sugar has more molasses and is darker in color.
+Organic dark brown sugar has more molasses and is darker in color.
 This translates to a richer flavor in your baked goods as well as a darker color.

 How do you make dark brown sugar?